digitalbazaar/edv-client/README.md

 const kmsService = new KmsService();
 const controllerKey = await ControllerKey.fromSecret({secret, handle});

+// TODO: create keystore for controllerKey and update
+// controllerKey.kmsClient.keystore, or improve API to do this automatically

-// Use the Controller Key to create KEK (key encryption key) and HMAC keys const kek = await controllerKey.generateKey({type: 'kek'});
+// Use the Controller Key to create key agreement and HMAC keys const keyAgreementKey = await controllerKey.generateKey({type: 'keyAgreement'});
 const hmac = await controllerKey.generateKey({type: 'hmac'});
 ```